-Shells are made from either plastic (typically nylon), composite carbon, carbon or a mixture of them.
+Shells are made from either plastic (typical nylon), composite carbon, carbon, or a mixture of them.
 The shell material determines how much the saddle gives under the weight of the rider.

 Carbon shells are stiffer and lighter than plastic shells, making them more performance oriented.

 As with most things carbon, they are also considerably more expensive than their plastic counterparts.
 Composite shells mix plastic and carbon, offering a middle ground for comfort, price, and performance.

 It used to be that saddle rails were made out of one material – heavy chrome-plated carbon steel.

 That all changed in the early 2000s as pros looked for every possible way to cut weight from their bikes.
 Many manufacturers began using lighter titanium to make rails for their high-end saddles.

 Some saddles also use Chromoly, lighter weight steel that is hollow.
 Some manufacturers have even figured out a way to get carbon fiber into the rails by wrapping them in an aluminum coating to protect them from seat post clamps.